miarec/ansible-role-letsencrypt/README.md

     certbot_method: webroot

-Method used for challenging SSL certificate
+Method used for challenging SSL certificate:

 - `webroot` (default) will use a direct HTTP challenge, this is suitable only if this is the only server that will respond to this request
 - `dns-route53` will use a DNS challenge configuring a record in AWS Route53 Hosted Zone, NOTE: Instance needs IAM permissions to modify Route53 records

 ### Cron auto-renew task

     certbot_auto_renew: true
     certbot_auto_renew_user: "{{ ansible_user | default(lookup('env', 'USER')) }}"
     certbot_auto_renew_hour: "3"